hansifer/tab-copy/website/src/pages/privacy.md

 We do not collect or store any personally identifiable information such as names, addresses, or birth dates.

-Tab Copy does not transmit or store data to any external services.
+**Tab Copy does not transmit or store data to any external services**.
 All copied tabs, settings, and custom formats are stored locally on your device.
 You can verify this by inspecting the extension's `manifest.json` file, which must declare all permissions and external services required by an extension.

 ## Extension Permissions